jfontestad/Indian-LegalGPT/README.md

 ## 📝 Model Evaluation:

-Output examples:
+- 1. Question: Please provide a judgment opinion on the case of [Case Name].

-- Question: Please give a judgment opinion.
+- 2. Question: Can you introduce the legal definition and elements of the crime of gambling in India?

-- Question: Please introduce the definition of gambling crime.
+- 3. Question: How is overtime pay calculated under Indian labor laws?
+Are there any specific regulations governing overtime wages?

-- Question: How is overtime pay calculated?
+- 4. Question: What is the legal interest rate protected by the state for private lending in India?
+Are there any limitations or guidelines regarding interest rates on private loans?

-- Question: What is the legal interest protected by the state for private lending?
+- 5. Question: In the context of credit card debt in India, if someone is unable to repay their outstanding balance, are they required to go to jail?
+What are the potential consequences or legal actions associated with unpaid credit card debt?

-- Question: Do you have to go to jail if you can't pay back the money you owe on a credit card?
+- 6. Question: Could you please provide a detailed case description of the crime of robbery under Indian law?
+Include relevant elements, penalties, and any key legal considerations.

-- Question: Can you write a case description of the crime of robbery?
+Feel free to customize or modify these questions to suit your needs.

 ## ❗ Limitations: